sfiera/gbkiss.org/content/file/puzzle-game.rst

 Illustrations
 -------------

 The default illustration depicts a grid of numbers from 1 to 15.
-Three additional illustrations are included in the |mini-gamedata|.
+Three additional illustrations are included in `GBKiss Mini Games`_.

 .. container:: gallery